-A new patent published by U.S. Patent & Trademark Office suggests a new peripheral device by Microsoft.
-The patent was filed on 22nd October 2016 and was publicly announced on 28th December 2017.
+A patent published by U.S. Patent & Trademark Office suggests that Microsoft is working on a new peripheral device.
+The patent was filed by Microsoft on 22nd October 2016 and published by USPTO on 28th December 2017.

-The device would also be having a button to perform a particular task or to activate VoIP applications such as Skype, and the device also has notification lights.
-This indicates that device would be aimed at enterprise users.
+The device would also be having a button to initiate a predefined feature or to activate VoIP applications such as Skype.
+Microsoft has also included advanced notification lights on the dock, suggesting that the device could be aimed at enterprise users.

 Even when the device is not connected to Phone or PC, it can show notifications and also accept calls.
 According to patent images, the terminal will only support Apple’s iPhones.